-memory The $\mathtt{MemoryArea}^{13}$ in which this and internal elements are allocated.
-Throws
+${\tt memory}$ The ${\tt MemoryArea}^{13}$ in which this and internal elements are allocated.
+Throws the assignment and access rules for memory areas.

 IllegalArgumentException when an argument holds an invalid value.
 The writer argument must be null, a reference to a Thread, or a reference to a schedulable (a RealtimeThread, or an AsyncEventHandler.)
 The reader argument must be null, a reference to a Thread, or a reference to a schedulable.
 The maximum argument must be greater than zero.

-MemoryScopeException when either reader or writer is non-null and the memory argument is not compatible with reader and writer with respect to the assignment and access rules for memory areas.
+MemoryScopeException when either reader or writer is non-null and the memory argument is not compatible with reader and writer with respect to